brillout/wildcard-api/readme.md

 </p>
 <p align='center'><a href="/../../#readme"><b>Intro</b></a> &nbsp; | &nbsp; <a href="/docs/usage-manual.md#readme">Usage Manual</a> &nbsp; | &nbsp; <a href="/example/#readme">Example</a></p>

-Goals:
+Project goals:
- 1. JavaScript **library to easily create a custom API**.
+ 1. JavaScript library to easily create a custom API.
- 2. Debunk the **common misconception that a generic API is a silver bullet**.
+ 2. Debunk the common misconception that a generic API is a silver bullet.
-    A generic API, such as REST or GraphQL, is great for third party clients and large applications but is an **unecessary burden for prototypes and medium-sized applications**.
+    REST and GraphQL are great tools for large applications but are less suited for prototypes and smaller apps.

 With Wildcard,
-**creating an API endpoint is as easy as creating a JavaScript function**:
+creating an API endpoint is as easy as creating a JavaScript function:

 ~~~js
 // Node.js Server